suandrew14/best-practices/README.md

+=== Global and local project functions ===

+Functions that can be used across any project should be put into a 'global-utils.py' file.
+Local functions that are project specific should be included inside a project-local 'local-utils.py' file.

 === A generalised Data Analytics workflow ===

 1. Jupyter notebook: Develop, debug and experiment in Jupyter.
 Take non-general functions here and move to "project_x_functions.py".